petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-developer-setup/client-extensions.md

 ## Client Extensions vs Traditional OSGi Plugins

-Traditionally, extending Liferay relies on creating and deploying custom OSGi plugins.
+Traditionally, extending Liferay required creating and deploying custom OSGi plugins.
 These plugins are written in Java and can interact with Liferay's core services.
 While this method provides a powerful and comprehensive way to extend Liferay's functionalities, it has notable drawbacks.

 * **Specialized Resources**: OSGi plugins require developers with Liferay expertise to build them safely and properly, which limits the pool of developer resources.